The Great Wave

 It was mesmerising to watch these complex curves we had only seen in CAD materialise in the span of a week.
 The construction of the timber carcass took only 4 days, and the wrapping of the fabric another 3 days.

 We were spoilt for choice from a huge selection of blue fabrics, but finally decided to settle on the Camira Cara range.
 The colors are Galilee EJ125, Inverness EJ175, and Cluanie EJ180.
 Four beautiful, unbroken waves of fabric now hang above our heads at the office, bringing a little spectacle to our everyday workspace.

-This project was only made possible by the relentless effort of our lovely intern Simon-Nathaniel Kyle, who is an architectural student at the Singapore University of Technology and Design (SUTD).
+This project was only made possible by the relentless effort of our lovely intern Simon Rocknathan, who is an architectural student at the Singapore University of Technology and Design (SUTD).
 He spent an eventful 8 weeks with us during the Summer Internship ’19 batch.